switcherapi/switcher-client-java/README.md

 switcher.silent -> true/false Contingency in case of some problem with connectivity with the API switcher.retry -> Time given to the module to re-establish connectivity with the API - e.g. 5s (s: seconds - m: minutes - h: hours)

+(Java 8 applications only)
-(For applications using Java 1.8 only) switcher.regextimeout -> Time in ms given to Timed Match used for offline Regex Operation (ReDoS safety mechanism) - 3000 default value
+switcher.regextimeout -> Time in ms given to Timed Match Worker used for offline Regex (ReDoS safety mechanism) - 3000 default value
 ```

 ## Client Context Properties - SwitcherContextBase